benjaminingreens/org/README.md

 Org has two main functionalities, both of which can be used on the command line: `create` and `view`.
 These  are outlined below.

-## `org create`
+## `org create {item}`

-`org create` is the simplest way to create note, todo, or event files in your workspace.
+`org create {item}` is the simplest way to create note, todo, or event files in your workspace.
 It is generally safer than creating the file manually, as `org create` will take care of file format for you (though you can still create files manually.
 Org will check and validate every file in your workspace).

-All Org files are markdown text files (.md) with YAML front-matter for metadata.
+All Org files are markdown text files (`.md`) with YAML front-matter for metadata.
 Each file-type (note, todo, or event) has its own YAML format.

 ## `org create note`